centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 ### Bundles

 Bundles consist of multiple sections, of which each can be selected from a pre-selected list of variants.
 The price of the bundle can be predefined, or calculated dynamically based on the prices of variants selected in the bundle.
-In the more complex, flexible bundles, the amount of the products in each section can differ as well.
+In the more complex, flexible bundles, the number of the variants in each section can differ as well.

-A bundle is a virtual product, which only has one Variant by design.
+A bundle is a virtual product, which only has one internal Variant by design.
 This variant also needs to be activated on a Display, just like any other Variant.
 Stock of each Bundle is calculated based on the contained section variants' stock amounts.

-It’s possible to create bundles, here’s an example of how that can be done.
-When creating the bundle you’ll need to use the id provided upon product and variant creation earlier.
+It’s possible to create bundles with the help of the Integration API.
+When creating the bundle, you’ll need to use the ID for each variant you want to include.

 The fixed bundle type will work straight away in a client’s storefront as it will appear as any other product.
 Where the flexible bundle type will require new functionality in the storefront in order to work due to its more complex structure.